patlar104/my_ai_assistant_python/README.md

 SDK, adds simple logging/error handling, and exposes a `/ask` endpoint consumed by the single-page interface in `templates/index.html`.

+## Features
+- Context-aware prompt augmentation that marks political/current-event queries as research-focused when applicable to reduce unnecessary refusals.
+- Built-in instruction to treat every response as if it were generated at `[Today's Date] [Current Time]`, keeping answers consistent for time-sensitive questions.
+- Simple Flask API (`/ask`) with streaming-like UI states and logging.
+- CLI helper (`assistant.py`) for quick connectivity tests.

 ## Prerequisites
 - Python 3.11+ (the UI copy references 3.13, but any modern 3.11+ build works)
 - A Google Gemini API key